Tutorials

 The use case hexagonal_cell.py shows the steps required to declare a single

-hexagonal cell and customize its geometry layout.
+hexagonal cell and customise its geometry layout.

 The goal is to instantiate a hexagonal cell whose edge is 1.0 long, having